 Hiring a nursing home abuse attorney as soon as you recognize the signs of elder abuse is the best way to ensure that your loved one gets the compensation they need to recover.
 That’s because there’s a statute of limitations for filing personal injury claims in Philadelphia.

 According to Pennsylvania Consolidated Statutes Title 42 §5524, you have two years from the date of your family member’s injury to file a claim.
-If you don’t file before the legal deadline, it’s highly likely that the court will dismiss your case, and leave your loved one without the payment they need to return to a normal life.
+If you don’t file before the legal deadline, it’s highly likely that the court will dismiss your case and leave your loved one without the payment they need to return to a normal life.

 Wrongful Death Nursing Home Abuse Cases in Philadelphia

 If your loved one has passed away due to injuries sustained at their nursing home, you deserve to seek compensation for their unjust suffering and loss of life.
-Our nursing home abuse lawyers in Philadelphia understand the pain you must be feeling, which is why they’re prepared to handle the entirety of your wrongful death claim so that you can focus on mourning.
+Our nursing home lawyers in Philadelphia understand the pain you must be feeling, which is why they’re prepared to handle the entirety of your wrongful death claim so that you can focus on mourning.

 After the death of a loved one, pursuing a claim might seem emotionally exhausting, but it’s imperative that you act fast if you want to bring the guilty party to justice.
 That’s because there’s a legal deadline for filing a wrongful death claim in the state of Pennsylvania.

-- End of life treatment costs
+- End-of-life treatment costs

 - Pain and suffering